-(a) Mode(s) and/or rate of reproduction: There no avenue of reproduction from imported cut flowers of either recipient or GMO.

-Dissemination: There are three theoretical avenues of gene dispersal from an imported carnation flower; 1.
-Vegetative spread of the imported cut flowers, leading to the formation of wild clonal populations.
-2. Formation and dispersal of seed from the imported cut flower as a result of self fertilization or fertilization with pollen from an external source.
-3. Formation of seed by a recipient plant, fertilized by pollen dispersed from the imported cut flower.
+- (a) Mode(s) and/or rate of reproduction: There no avenue of reproduction from imported cut flowers of either recipient or GMHP. - (b) Dissemination: There are three theoretical avenues of gene dispersal from an imported carnation flower; - 1.
+Vegetative spread of the imported cut flowers, leading to the formation of wild clonal populations. - 2.
+Formation and dispersal of seed from the imported cut flower as a result of self fertilization or fertilization with pollen from an external source. - 3.
+Formation of seed by a recipient plant, fertilized by pollen dispersed from the imported cut flower.

 The probability of gene dispersal from a carnation flower, of recipient or GM origin, is negligible to nil.

-Survivability: Imported flowers of the GMO have no greater ability to survive than flowers from any other carnation variety, including the recipient.
-Other differences: The primary difference between Florigene Moonlite TM (123.2.38) and the recipient plant is in the colour of the flowers, because of the production of delphinidin in the GMO.
+- (c) Survivability: Imported flowers of the GMHP have no greater ability to survive than flowers from any other carnation variety, including the recipient. - (d) Other differences: The primary difference between FLORIGENE Moonaqua[TM] (123.8.12) and the recipient plant is in the colour of the flowers, because of the production of delphinidin in the GMHP.
+The transgenic line FLORIGENE Moonaqua[TM] (123.8.12) produces smaller flowers than the parental line it is derived from, and these flowers have a much reduced number of anthers, styles and stamens.
+The styles and stamens are also significantly shorter in the transgenic line.